garrandall/popular-music-data/tracks/full-of-fire-al-green.md

 Hey, I'm full of fire (Full of fire, full of fire)
 And my life has just begun

-Ooh ooh, I can dance to the music
+Oh oh, I can dance to the music
 Girl, I can understand
 That there must be in life a power
 That is holding my hand